McEwen, Tennessee: Culture

 McEwen is the home of the Irish Picnic, a fundraiser for the local St. Patrick Church and School.
 It was established in 1854 and was recognised in 1988 by the Guinness Book of World Records as "The World's Largest Outdoor Barbecue".
 The event is held annually on the last Friday and Saturday in July.

+Human heart mystery

+In December 2022, local workers discovered a dehydrated human heart in a Tennessee Department of Transportation salt pile in Humphreys County.
+The heart was analyzed, and the only thing that could be determined was that the heart belonged to an adult male.
+As of December 2023, no body has been found and the case remains unsolved.